fwg001/fwg001.github.io/_posts/2024-04-19-leadership-summit.markdown

 - Tie your DS goals to company OKRs (as PJ mentioned)
     - Align to requirements like accessibility, internationalization, rebrands, or other things the company needs to get done
 - Where does DS live in the org?
-    - Arguments that its a product, a service, a platform lead to different placement in a corporation’s org structure.
+    - Arguments that it's a product, a service, a platform lead to different placements in a corporation’s org structure.
 They raised pros and cons of each approach.
-    - Its all of those things, but each company will need different focus, it evolves over time
+    - Its all of those things, but each company will need a different focus, it evolves over time
 - Acquisitions and mergers with DS
-    - Multi brand with separate branded systems, can still share foundational layers and patterns
+    - Multi-brand with separate branded systems, can still share foundational layers and patterns
     - Monolithic, everything merged into one main system needs to balance needs of different product areas
     - Marketing DS and Product DS can share atoms but have different needs so built independent
 - Team ratios
     - Ideal is 1 designer to 1 engineer, but often 1:30 1:100 can be the case.
     - Different raito needed compared to product teams at 1:6
-    - Better to grow slower and carefully than over invest
+    - Better to grow slower and carefully than over-invest

 ### Demo